 The Observatory K index.
 This summarises geomagnetic activity at an observatory by assigning a code, an integer in the range 0 to 9, to each 3-hour Universal Time (UT) interval.
 The index for each 3-hour UT interval is determined from the ranges in H and in D (scaled in nT), with allowance made for the regular (undisturbed) diurnal variation.
 The conversion from range to an index value is made using a quasi-logarithmic scale, with the scale values dependent on the geomagnetic latitude of the observatory.
-The K index retains the local time (LT) and seasonal dependence of activity associated with the position of the observatory.
-The provisional aa index.
-A number of 3-hour geomagnetic indices are computed by combining K
+The Kindex retains the local time (LT) and seasonal dependence of activity associated with the position of the observatory.

 The provisional aa index.
-A number of 3-hour geomagnetic indices are computed by combining K indices from networks of observatories to characterise global activity levels and to eliminate LT and seasonal effects.
-The simplest of these is the aa index, computed using the K indices from two approximately antipodal observatories: Hartland in the UK and Canberra in Australia.
+A number of 3-hour geomagnetic indices are computed by combining Kindices from networks of observatories to characterise global activity levels and to eliminate LT and seasonal effects.
+The simplest of these is the aa index, computed using the K indices from approximately antipodal observatories: two Hartland in the UK and Canberra in Australia.
 The aa index is calculated from linearisations of the Hartland and Canberra K indices, and has units of nT.
-The daily mean value of aa (denoted Aa), the mean values of aa for the intervals 00-12UT and 12-24UT and the daily mean values for Hartland alone (Aa_n) and Canberra alone (Aa_s) are tabulated.
+The daily mean value of aa (denoted Aa), the mean values of aa for the intervals 00-12UT and 12-24UT and the daily mean values for Hartland alone $(Aa_n)$ and Canberra alone $(Aa_s)$ are tabulated.